James Morris: Oridnary Man Extraordinary Call

 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ (Ephesians 4:11-15)

-Just like his brother Elder Wesley Morris, Elder James Morris recognized Jesus Christ's true teachings within the organization the world calls the Mormon Church.
-They recognize it as what it claims to be The Church of JESUS CHRIST of Latter-day Saints.
+Just like his brother Wesley, James recognized Jesus Christ's true teachings within the organization of The Church of JESUS CHRIST of Latter-day Saints.

 Elder Morris humbly stated before he left, "I'm serving a mission because it is the right thing to do."